saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 <img src="assets/SCTLN1.02A.png" alt="SauceCTL XCUI Test" width="750"/>

-### Two Ways to Run Tests
+### Run Tests with saucectl

-#### Sauce Mode
-By default, when you use saucectl, it works by passing your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.
-Use the command `saucectl run` or update `mode: sauce` in `config.yml`, to run your tests on Sauce Labs VMs.
+When you use saucectl, it works by passing your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.

-#### Docker Mode
-With saucectl, you can also install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard , by setting `mode: docker` in `config.yml`.
+In the next two sections, you will learn to use the command `saucectl init` to configure your test to run on Sauce Labs Emulators and Real Devices, and see how they are run quickly and easily using `saucectl run`.

 <!-- ------------------------ -->
-## 1.03 Setup saucectl to Run Tests on Sauce Labs
+## 1.03 Run XCUI Tests on Sauce Labs
 Duration: 0:07:00

 In this module, you will see how you can set up saucectl on Sauce Labs VMs _or_ use saucectl along with Docker on your MacOS Computer.
 The basic steps include:

 * Grab an [example XCUITest project](https://github.com/saucelabs/saucectl-xcuitest-example)
 * Install saucectl with `sudo sh -c 'curl -L ...'`
+* Configure your test to run with `saucectl init`
 * Set your Sauce username and access key with `saucectl configure`
-* Update `.sauce/config.yml` with test suite information
+* Run your tests with `saucectl run`

 _More detailed instructions are below_